Craigharrison79/MS1-Dental-Clinic/README.md

 ### Version Control

-- Git
-- GitHub
-- Gitpod
+- Git: Version control from gitpod, save, commits and push code to Github.
+- GitHub: Live site to save code.
+- Gitpod: Local respoitory to read the develop code.

 ### Other Programs

-- Mockup
+- Mockup: Used to design my wireframes.
-- W3C CSS Validator
+- W3C CSS Validator: Used to check of errors in HTML code.
-- W3C HTML Checker
+- W3C HTML Checker: Used to check of errors in CSS code.
-- Pic Resize
-- Lamba Test
+- Pic Resize: picture resize and crop tool to help resize, crop, compress, add effects to your images, photos, and screenshots.
-- Am I responsive
+- Am I responsive: is a high fidelity responsive design tool for previewing your site across a variety of popular devices.
-- W3C Spell Checker
+- W3C Spell Checker: This tool allows you to check the spelling of a web page.

-- Chrome Development Tools
+- Chrome Development Tools: Web developer tools built directly into the Google Chrome browser.
+Help developer diagnose problems as they work on project.
+- Responsive viewer: To test your website responsiveness across different devices.
+- Wave Accessibility: helps you make their web content more accessible to different people with disabilities.
+- Google lighthouse: Check your site Performance, Accessibility, Best Pracitces and SEO and give it a rating out of a 100.

+### Media

+- istockphoto: Photo library website.
+- Pxfuel: Photo library website.
+- Unsplash: Photo library website.
+- Pexels: Photo library website.

 # Testing